postsharp/Metalama.Documentation/content/conceptual/aspects/validating.md

 The following example implements a custom attribute `[ForTestOnly]` that enforces that the target of this attribute can be used only from a namespace that ends with `.Tests.`.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/ForTestOnly.cs name="For Test Only, Aspect Implementation"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/ForTestOnly.cs name="For Test Only, Aspect Implementation"]